SuenoDev/Sueno/docs/buildSystem.md

 # Configuring the Build System

-To optimize your build process, it's recommended to create a `local.json` file in the `settings` directory.
+To improve the build process, it's recommended to create a `local.json` file in the `settings` directory.
 This file allows you to customize various aspects of the build system.
 Here's an example configuration:
 ```json
 {
   "copy": [